 Mrs. Stacey Peres

 Stacey Peres has lived in Rawlins, Wyoming since 2005.
-She is originally from Burbank, California and was born and raised there.
+She is originally from Burbank, California, and was born and raised there.
 She attended San Diego State University and Humboldt State University where she received a B.A. in English Literature.
-She attended Regis University in Denver, Colorado in 2009 where she received a M.A. in Secondary Education and her Wyoming Teaching Credential.
+She attended Regis University in Denver, Colorado in 2009 where she received an M.A. in Secondary Education and her Wyoming Teaching Credential.
 In May of 2016, she received her K-12 Principal Endorsement from the University of Wyoming.
 She taught English Language Arts at Rawlins Middle School for 8 years.
 She is currently the Professional Development Coordinator at Rawlins High School.
 She has been married to her husband since 2008, but they have been together since 1999.
 They have one son, Cody, who is in the 8th grade.
 In her spare time, she enjoys traveling, four-wheeling, camping, and spending time with family and friends.
 She is also a big football and baseball fan!
 Her career in education is fueled by her passion for learning and seeing all students succeed through public education.
 Go Outlaws!